 Many people, from business leaders to young activists, make a difference every day in the lives of people struggling to get an education and fulfil their potential.

-Theirworld's A World at School movement has honoured several of those who have shown courage or leadership in fighting for the right of every child to go to school.
+Theirworld and our A World at School movement have honoured several of those who have shown courage or leadership in fighting for the right of every child to go to school or to stand up for the rights of girls and women.

 2015 #UpForSchool Awards